 - More expensive than others

-All in all, this is a good pistol to get.
+All in all, the TiPX is a good pistol to get.
 It is highly reliable and quite easy to use.
 It has a low learning curve so even if you are a beginner, you can use it comfortably.
 It might be more expensive but if you want to use something durable and reliable, it is worth saving up for.
 See our full review of the TiPX pistol here.

 2. JT ER2 Pump Paintball Pistol Kit